Asa McGray: Ministerial life

-1814: Asa McGray joined the Free Will Baptists.
+1814: Rev. Asa McGray joined the Free Will Baptists.
 He was ordained by the Fairfax Baptist Church in Fairfax, Maine (subsequently re-named Albion, Maine).

-1816: Asa McGray and his family arrived in Windsor, Nova Scotia, Canada.
-They settled in Cornwallis, where he worked at his trade as a wheelwright.
+1816: Rev. Asa McGray and his family arrived in Windsor, Nova Scotia, Canada.
+They settled in Cornwallis, where he preached and worked at his trade as a wheelwright.
 “Whenever the opportunity presented itself, he preached, becoming the first Free Will Baptist preacher in Nova Scotia."

-1821: Asa McGray and his family settled in Cape Sable Island, Shelburne County, Nova Scotia.
+1821: Rev. Asa McGray and his family settled in Cape Sable Island, Shelburne County, Nova Scotia.
 There, he established a church of 19 members, which was the first church of Free Will Baptists in Nova Scotia.

-1826: Asa McGray helped organize the Free Will Baptist Church in Greene, Maine.
+1826: Rev. Asa McGray helped organize the Free Will Baptist Church in Greene, Maine.
 In addition, he helped form other churches in Nova Scotia's Shelburne, Yarmouth, Kings, and Queens counties.
 He continued preaching at Cape Sable Island until his death in 1843.

-Cape Sable Island was his parish.
+Cape Sable Island was Asa McGray's parish.
 "He preached without salary, working his land and taking freewill offerings for his support."
 He was a promoter for the public good, including developing agriculture, expanding the local economy, and help build a bridge to cross an island creek.
 In addition, in 1831 he was a leader of Cape Sable Island's branch of the Total Abstinence Society, which was a provincial temperance movement.
 At the time, that society numbered 71 male and 96 female members.

 Rev. McGray died 30 December 1843.
 While the Shelburne County Genealogical Society and Free Will Baptist Church records give Asa's death date as 30 December, his gravestone indicates 28 December 1843.
 He is buried behind to his church in Centreville, Cape Sable Island.
 His funeral was conducted by Rev. Edward Reynolds, preaching from 2 Samuel, "Know ye not that there is a prince and a great man fallen this day in Israel."

 A drawing of Rev. McGray was made in black crayon in the 1830s by a fellow minister from Maine.
 About 1876, the artist Jacob Blauvelt of Tusket painted an oil on canvas portrait from the old crayon drawing.
 This is thought to be the only surviving portrait of Rev. McGray.
 That portrait is held in the Baptist Section, Acadia's Digital Collection, Acadia University in Wolfville, Kings, Nova Scotia, Canada.